wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_eth_sendRawTransaction.md

 ---
-title: avax:eth_sendRawTransaction \[POST\]
+title: avax:eth_sendRawTransaction - Avalanche
-description: Creates new message call transaction or a contract creation for signedtransactions.
+description: Example code for the avax:eth_sendRawTransaction json-rpc method. Сomplete guide on how to use avax:eth_sendRawTransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters